learn-co-curriculum/swift-openSource-reading/README.md

 Being able to write Swift isn't just reading a few blogs.
 It isn't about starting a Swift project only to work on it once a week.
 It isn't about reading someone elses code base.
 It's about **focus** and **determination**.
 You need to day in and day out be studying and writing Swift.
 And this isn't to say that you should ONLY go through this course.

-* Read apples book on Swift - [The Swift Programming Languate (Swift 2.2)](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11)
+* Read Apple's book on Swift - [The Swift Programming Languate (Swift 2.2)](https://itunes.apple.com/us/book/swift-programming-language/id881256329?mt=11)
 * If you're at a party and you start to think about Extensions and forgot how you might accomplish that task.
 When you get home, open up a playground file and create an Extension on Int.
 * Don't gloss over what you *THINK* you know.
 It doesn't hurt to re-read anything or code through a lesson a second or third time.
 Solidfy your knowledge, sharpen your skills.
 * Don't take the basics for granted.
 Understand how to articulate what is going on in code.
 Everything is built on these basics.